 Volunteering is another great way to build connections within the legal community and strengthen your resume.
 Nonprofit and grassroots organizations may offer relevant experience and great connections, especially those interested in becoming civil rights lawyers.

 Unlike human rights, which we are born into, civil rights are dependent on your location or citizenship status.
-For example, American citizens have certain rights that are written in and protected by the constitution.
+For example, American citizens have certain rights that are written in and protected by the Constitution.

 Ultimately, a civil rights lawyer in the U.S. defends an individual's constitutional rights that have been violated in some way.
 Their job is to fight for justice for their clients who have been discriminated against based on race, gender, age, sexuality, or religion.